homescriptone/once-cart-items-remover/README.md

 ## Installation

-Download the plugin from [wp repository](http://bit.ly/32Of3m3) or from the GitHub repository by running this :
+Download the plugin from the GitHub repository by running this :

 ```bash
 git clone : https://github.com/homescript1/once-cart-items-remover.git